Nutrient Analysis

 An overview of the most important nutrients for your health.

 Why test now?
-A balanced nutrient balance is crucial for your energy, performance, and well-being.
-With this test, you can identify potential deficiencies before they affect your health.
+A balanced nutrient balance is crucial for energy, performance, and well-being.
+With the Nutrient Analysis, you can detect deficiencies in time before they affect your health.

 Your benefits:

-- Comprehensive results: Analysis of the most important vitamins and minerals.
+- Comprehensive results: Analysis of the most important vitamins, minerals, and proteins.

 - Simple and convenient: Sample collection flexibly from home.

-- Clear feedback: Your individual report shows you your values compared to the reference ranges.
+- Clear Feedback: Your individual report shows your values compared to the reference ranges.

-Ensure your optimal supply – with the vitamin and mineral test from
+Ensure your optimal supply – with the Nutrient Analysis from Probatix.

 What do the measured values mean?